asyml/texar/README.md

 [![Documentation Status](https://readthedocs.org/projects/texar/badge/?version=latest)](https://texar.readthedocs.io/en/latest/?badge=latest)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/asyml/texar/blob/master/LICENSE)

-**Texar** is an open-source toolkit based on TensorFlow, aiming to support a broad set of machine learning especially **text generation tasks**, such as machine translation, dialog, summarization, content manipulation, language modeling, and so on.
+**Texar** is an open-source toolkit based on TensorFlow, aiming to support a broad set of machine learning, especially text generation tasks, such as machine translation, dialog, summarization, content manipulation, language modeling, and so on.
 Texar is designed for both researchers and practitioners for fast prototyping and experimentation.

+*If you work with PyTorch, be sure to check out **[Texar-PyTorch](https://github.com/asyml/texar-pytorch)** which has (mostly) the **same functionalities and interfaces**.*

 With the design goals of **modularity, versatility, and extensibility** in mind, Texar extracts the common patterns underlying the diverse tasks and methodologies, creates a library of highly reusable modules and functionalities, and facilitates **arbitrary model architectures and algorithmic paradigms**, e.g.,
    * encoder(s) to decoder(s), sequential- and self-attentions, memory, hierarchical models, classifiers...
    * maximum likelihood learning, reinforcement learning, adversarial learning, probabilistic modeling, ...